 Being nosey, I like to look over ledges and through gaps into hidden spaces.
-One of the most intriguing of these has been a faintly grubby series of arches at the back of the V&A running along Exhibition Road.
+One of my favourites has disappeared to become the new opening at the V&A. Once upon a time there was a series of faintly grubby arches at the back of the V&A running along Exhibition Road.
 Now I need peer no longer, for the arches have been cleaned, the boilers that they obscured removed and a whole new gallery and entrance to the museum created.
-Friday was the V&A members’ opportunity to get first peek at the new opening.

 This vast space will house temporary exhibitions, so seeing it empty won’t happen often.